ant12334/Tortoisecoin/doc/assumeutxo.md

 # Assumeutxo Usage

-Assumeutxo is a feature that allows fast bootstrapping of a validating bitcoind instance.
+Assumeutxo is a feature that allows fast bootstrapping of a validating tortoisecoind instance.

 For notes on the design of Assumeutxo, please refer to [the design doc](/doc/design/assumeutxo.md).